briancodes/enterprise-security/README.md

-# angular-enterprise-security-academy
+# enterprise-security

-Local demos to test the concepts taught in https://angular-academy.com/security/ course
+Node.js Express implementations of the concepts learned at Angular Academy Enterprise Security course

+## Debugging

+Stop all instances of node:
+- `taskkill /im node.exe` on Windows